andresgbecerra/co-induction-anguar/Interview/Angular.md

   - Dependency injection, or DI, is a design pattern in which a class requests dependencies from external sources rather than creating them.
   - The **@Injectable()** decorator specifies that Angular can use this class in the DI system.
   - The metadata, `providedIn: 'root'`, means that the HeroService is visible throughout the application.

+- **EventEmitter**
+  - EventEmitter is responsible for raising the event.
+  - The @output property normally is of type EventEmitter.
+  - The child component will use the emit() method to emit an event along with the data.

 - **Pipes**
   - Pipes are a way to transform the format of output data for display